Magnificent Greek Castles

 Built in the 15th century, the White Tower serves as the city’s fortifications.
 During the Ottoman period, the tower served as a prison and execution site, and since then has been a military outpost, a museum, and a tourist attraction.
 As a result, the White Tower has become a symbol of the city of Thessaloniki, and postcards, souvenirs, and even the city’s coat of arms feature the castle.

 The tower’s cylindrical shape and white color make it stand out from the surrounding buildings.
-The tower is made of stone and has a conical roof with a flagpole at the top.
-Visitors can climb up to the top of the tower for a stunning panoramic view of the city and the surrounding area.
+It is made of stone and has a conical roof with a flagpole at the top.
+Visitors can climb to the top of the tower for a stunning panoramic view of the city and the surrounding area.
 In addition, the observation deck offers a 360-degree view of Thessaloniki, the Gulf of Thermaikos, and Mount Olympus in the distance.

 Now a museum, the White Tower features exhibits on the history and culture of Thessaloniki and hosts concerts, art exhibitions, and theatre performances throughout the year.

 Don’t miss out on this incredible opportunity to immerse yourself in Greece’s fascinating history and architecture.
 Plan your visit to the Greek castles today, and let their grandeur and majesty transport you to another time and place.
-Whether you’re an architecture enthusiast, history buff, or simply a traveler seeking adventure, the Greek castles are sure to leave you awestruck and inspired.
-Let us book your trip to Greece today, and discover the magic of its magnificent castles!
+Whether you’re an architecture enthusiast, a history buff, or simply a traveler seeking adventure, the Greek castles are sure to leave you awestruck and inspired.
+Let us book your trip to Greece today and discover the magic of its magnificent castles!

 Click Here to Inquire About Our Services